StarlightSearch/EmbedAnything/README.md

 # ⭐ Supported Models

-We support a range of models, that can be supported by Candle, We have given a set of tested models but if you have specific usecase do mention it in the issue.
+We support any hugging-face models on Candle.
+And We also support ONNX runtime for BERT and ColPali.

-## How to add custom model and Chunk Size And Semantic Chunking.
+## How to add custom model on candle: from_pretrained_hf
 ```python
 model = EmbeddingModel.from_pretrained_hf(
     WhichModel.Bert, model_id="model link from huggingface"